bjnath/demodocs/INSTALL.rst

 - `Stack Overflow <https://stackoverflow.com/questions/tagged/scikit-image>`_

-To propose a change in this page,,
+To suggest a change in the install instructions,
-`open an issueon GitHub <https://github.com/scikit-image/scikit-image/issues>`_.
+`open an issue on GitHub <https://github.com/scikit-image/scikit-image/issues>`_.

 Other platforms
 ------------------------------------------------------------------------------

-We still support Windows 32-bit on x86 processors for now but urge switching to Windows 64-bit.
+We still support Windows 32-bit on x86 processors but urge switching to Windows 64-bit.

 Unsupported platforms include:

-1. Linux on 32 bit x86 processors.
+1. Linux on 32-bit x86 processors.
-2. Linux on 32 bit on ARM processors (Raspberry Pi running Rapsbian):
+2. Linux on 32-bit on ARM processors (Raspberry Pi running Rapsbian):

-   - While we do not official support this distribution, we point users to `piwheels <https://wwww.piwheels.org>`_ and their
+   - While we do not officially support this distribution, we point users to `piwheels <https://wwww.piwheels.org>`_ and their
      `scikit-image's specific page <https://www.piwheels.org/project/scikit-image/>`_.